jubril-adeyi/jubril-adeyi/README.md

 - 👋 Hi, I’m @jubril-adeyi
 - 👀 I’m interested in cloud computing
-- 🌱 I’m currently learning Ansible, kubernetes and docker
+- 🌱 I’m currently learning kubernetes and docker
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: jbadeyi@gmail.com